 When you’re ready for some refreshment, settle onto Rock Bottom’s patio overlooking the Milwaukee River.
 In addition to beers brewed on-site, you can order food ranging from pub fare to ale dough pizzas to steaks.

-Looking to get off the patio and inside?
 Call ahead about a half-hour before you arrive and ask the bartender if it’s a good time for a doggie visit.
 If there are no ongoing events or large crowds, your leashed pooch is welcome, provided he’s people-friendly and willing to hang out with Tyranena’s on-site brewery dogs.

 There’s no food menu here, which is why it’s possible to bring furry family members inside, but you’ll love the brews here and local stories behind them.
 Ask about Rocky’s Revenge or the Chief Black Hawk Porter.